About the Holiday

 Today’s holiday is celebrated around the world and focuses on the social, economic, cultural, and political accomplishments of women.
 Spurred on by this mission, the theme for 2021 is “Choose to Challenge.”
 The sponsors of today’s holiday know that “a challenged world is an alert world and from challenge comes change.”
 Individually, each of us can choose to call out and challenge gender bias and inequality wherever we see it.
 Each of us can choose to seek out and celebrate women’s achievements.
 Collectively, we can all help create an inclusive world.
 To celebrate today and all year through, commit to helping forge an inclusive world.
 To learn more about International Women’s Day and how you can get involved in making positive change toward gender equality, visit the International Women’s Day website.

-Thanks to Abrams Books for Young Readers and Blue Slip Media for sending me a copy of Code Breaker, Spy Hunter for review consideration.
+Thanks to Abrams Books for Young Readers and Blue Slip Media for sharing a copy of Code Breaker, Spy Hunter with me for review consideration.
 All opinions of the book are my own.
 I’m excited to be teaming with them for a giveaway of the book.
 See details below.

 Code Breaker, Spy Hunter: How Elizebeth Friedman Changed the Course of Two World Wars